 - As much as it tastes heavenly, chamomile tea also heals a horde of health conditions effectively.

 - Chamomile tea has no caffeine and theobromine.

 Chamomile tea is made from dried flowers and sometimes leaves of chamomile.
-You have two popular varieties of this flower – German Chamomile (Chamomilla recutita) and Roman Chamomile (Chamaemelum nobile).
+There are two popular varieties of this flower – German Chamomile (Chamomilla recutita) and Roman Chamomile (Chamaemelum nobile).
 The dried flowers of these species have high amounts of flavonoids, terpenoids, and phenolic compounds.
 Hence, it has a high therapeutic value (1).

 Regular and regulated warm cup(s) of chamomile tea can relieve muscle cramps, fever, hemorrhoids, insomnia, and several other issues.
 I see the ‘how,’ ‘why,’ ‘how much,’ ‘what if,’ ‘why not’ and list of questions popping in your mind.